cpg314/pv_inspect/README.md

       --port <PORT>
           Bind a port on the pod.
 Format: host:pod

+      --rw
+          Mount the volume in read/write mode rather than read only

   -h, --help
           Print help (see a summary with '-h')
 ```